javierriveracastro/betteroll-swade/docs/global_actions.md

 These are examples common to the Sprawlrunners rules for Savage Worlds.

 ### Edges
-These are enabled by Edges a caharacter has learned in Sprawlrunners.
+These are enabled by Edges a character has learned in Sprawlrunners.

 **Passive Alarm**
 ```json